yossior/chess/README.md

 This changes the game significantly—tactics are deeper, piece coordination matters more, and you need to think about your opponent's double-move responses.

 ### Rules

-- **Balanced mode**: White makes only one move on their first turn (to reduce first-move advantage)
+- Each turn consists of 2 consecutive moves by the same player (In the balanced variant, white only gets 1 move on their first turn).
-- **Check ends turn**: If your first move gives check, you don't get a second move
+- If a player delivers check on their first move, they lose the second move of their turn.
-- **Checkmate**: Same as regular chess
+- Checks must be responded to on the first move.

 ## The Engine

 Standard engines like Stockfish don't work for double-move chess, so this project includes a custom engine built specifically for Marseillais.

-It uses a 10×12 mailbox board representation with minimax and alpha-beta pruning, using standard [piece-square tables](https://www.chessprogramming.org/Piece-Square_Tables) and various positional bonuses.
+The engine uses a 10×12 mailbox board representation with minimax and alpha-beta pruning, using standard [piece-square tables](https://www.chessprogramming.org/Piece-Square_Tables) and various positional bonuses.

 See [chess-front/src/workers/double-move-engine.js](./chess-front/src/workers/double-move-engine.js) for the implementation.